-A professional 16 channel recording studio in the back of a car?
+A professional 24 channel recording studio in the back of a car?
 Analogue tape on location? overdubs in the country?
 Church ambiance?
+Concert hall?
 Relaxed recording at your house?
 Yep, I can do that and what's more I love doing it for a variety of reasons.

 It's an inspiring and fun way to record, to find a suitable acoustic space and to capture that acoustic on the recording.
 Then there's the relaxed vibe away from the studio in a place that feels familiar and is "off the clock".
 Or the inspiration of recording in a visually arresting place.
 Or a place that has emotional or historical significance or perhaps it has an unusual instrument say the Melbourne Town Hall pipe organ...

-Some of the projects I've done on location have included the Night Terrors' with the Melbourne Townhall Pipe Organ, post classical trio Daquqi in a mudbrick house in Flowerdale, Peter Knight's Alliotrope album in a Seddon warehouse, 9 local bands in a mud hut in rural Swaziland, Jazz trio Fallingwater in an old theatre in South Melbourne, Indie band Lamplight in Castlemaine Gaol, and of course lots of concert halls and many more.
+Some of the projects I've done on location have included the Night Terrors' with the Melbourne Townhall Pipe Organ, post classical trio Daquqi in a mudbrick house in Flowerdale, Peter Knight's Alliotrope album in a Seddon warehouse, 9 local bands in a mud hut in rural Swaziland, Jazz trio Fallingwater in an old theatre in South Melbourne, Indie band Lamplight in Castlemaine Gaol, and of course lots of concerts and gigs and more.